ARMmbed/mbed-os-5-docs/docs/reference/api/storage/storage.md

   - **Portable** - Due to its support across operating systems, the FAT file system provides access to storage from both the embedded system and your PC.

   - **Embedded** - Built on the ChanFS project, the FAT file system is optimized for embedded systems.

+- **LocalFileSystem** - The LocalFileSystem is a simulated file system that connects to the Mbed board's interface chip if the interface chip has built-in storage.
+The features available on the LocalFileSystem is dependent on the board's interface chip. **Note:** The LocalFileSystem is only available on the LPC1768 and LPC11U24.

 <span class="notes">**Note:** Some file systems may provide a format function for cleanly initializing a file system on an underlying block device or require external tools to set up the file system before the first use.</span>